Crawron/Koel/readme.md

 - Add `position` option to /play

 ## Bugs
-- Sources that only deliver video don't work
 - Skipping last song in queue is broken
 - Missing audio files' duration (_maybe_ won't fix)
 - Off by one error in /queue (3 pages when there's 20 elements in 2)